University of Sheffield

 **Follow the endlessly fascinating threads of human history from 1000 BCE right up to the twenty-first century, as you learn to master the skills for historical research and a successful future.**

-A BA in History at the University of Sheffield is a journey through the diverse themes of civilisation – including politics, religion, gender, health and economics.
-With experts in every area of the globe, History at Sheffield also offers you the necessary global context to understand the most complex problems.
+With experts in every area of the globe and whose interests cover more than two millennia, history at Sheffield thus offers you the necessary global context to understand the most complex problems.

 **Why study this course?**

-- **History Special Subject** - Sheffield’s research-led special subject, which you take in your third year, enables you to become a specialist in your chosen area over a full year of teaching.
-In four hours a week of small-group seminars, you explore the details of your favourite area of history with a true expert on the topic.
+- History Special Subject: Sheffield’s research-led special subject, which you take in your third year, enables you to become an expert in your chosen area over a full year of teaching.
+You'll explore a specialised area of history with a subject expert, work with original sources and engage with cutting edge historical analysis.

-- **Choose a year abroad** - the department has strong links with institutions in Europe and the wider world, and you can easily add a year to your degree to explore the subject in another country.
+- Choose a year abroad or work placement: We have strong links with local and national organisations and institutions in Europe and the wider world, and you can easily add a year to your degree to explore history while studying in another country, or gain valuable work experience through a year-long placement.

 Tuition fees